joelaolowu/SimplifyIAM-portfolio/README.md

 # SimplifyIAM-portfolio at https://github.com/joelaolowu/SimplifyIAM-portfolio.git

-Hello all, My name is Joel A. Olowu an IAM Engineer with three years Experience in IGA, CIAM, Access Management and lately PAM. my linked profile can be viewed at www.linkedin.com/in/joelaolowu
+Hello all, My name is Joel A. Olowu an IAM Engineer with three years Experience in IGA, CIAM, Access Management and lately PAM. my linkedin profile can be viewed at www.linkedin.com/in/joelaolowu